malinky/malinky-ajax-pagination/README.md

 #### Callback

 * Add your own Javascript code in the settings which runs after each new set of posts are loaded.
-* Callback receives two variables: loadedPosts (An array of the new posts) and url (The url that was loaded).
+* Callback receives two parameters: loadedPosts (An array of the new posts) and url (The url that was loaded).

 #### Additional